jonlpersson/ed-latimore/site/_posts/2020-02-10-my-experience-getting-an-fue-hair-transplant.md

 Just keep in mind that if you’re using it as an alternative to taking minoxidil or finasteride, you may have to continue taking it if your hair loss isn’t advanced enough.

 Also, don’t expect to get a full head of hair with perfectly matching thickness.
 I’m a dark-skinned black man, and if I look hard enough, I can see the density disparity.
-However, when I wear a regular fade or even haircut, no one can.
+However, no one can when I wear a regular fade or even haircut.

 Your results may vary, which is why it’s important to do research on your doctor and make sure that you feel comfortable.
 I am very lucky that I lived near Dr. Krenitsky.
-From his bio on the Bosley website:
+From his bio on the [Bosley website](https://www.bosley.com/?utm_source=influencer&amp;utm_medium=blog&amp;utm_campaign=latimore&amp;cid=IF-LATIMORE){: target="_blank" rel="noopener noreferrer"}\:

 > Dr. Krenitsky is among only a handful of hair restoration physicians in the country who are recognized as a Diplomate of the American Board of Hair Restoration Surgery.
 He currently sits on the board of directors of that organization.

-Make sure you do research into your doctor and ask what type of results you can expect for your hair texture, level of hair loss, and skin tone.
+Make sure you research your doctor and ask what type of results you can expect for your hair texture, level of hair loss, and skin tone.

 If you do all of this, then your hair transplant should be a success\!